OPEN DATA INFORMATION

 - Relations with the general public: Information relating to Senators and citizen participation.

-- Economic information: Financial figures relating to Senate Budgets and their status of implementation.
+- Economic information: Financial figures relating to Senate Budgets, their status of implementation and minor contracts.

 - Knowledge management: Controlled vocabulary for classifying content by large subject areas and specific Eurovoc descriptors that are grouped under each of those areas.
 Explanatory note on the structure of the XML document.

 The open data catalogues published by the Senate may be freely re-used and re-distributed by any person, without copyright or patent restrictions or any other control mechanisms, as long as the following conditions are respected: